9 Most Epic & Popular Heritage Monuments In Delhi You Must Visit Before You Die

 Picture Credits: Song Aemour Freek

 The crowning glory of Delhi is the grand fortress called Red Fort.
 This monument was initially built from white stone but was painted red later.
 It is situated in Old Delhi and is the largest of all monuments in the city, housing museums and a plethora of undying stories of martyrs and wars.
-With features like Diwan-E-Aam, Diwan-E-Khas, several gardens and many other things in its complex, the light and sound show that’s put up here every evening awaits y’all to regale you with the tales of glory of the Mughal era!
+With features like Diwan-E-Aam, Diwan-E-Khas, several gardens and many other things in its complex, the light and sound show that’s put up here every evening awaits y’all to regale you with the tales of the glory of the Mughal era!

 Where | Red Fort - Netaji Subhash Road, Chandni Chowk